hursey013/above-cville/README.md

 - `POLL_INTERVAL_SECONDS` – defaults to 1 second.
 - `COOLDOWN_MINUTES` – defaults to 20 minutes between notifications for the same aircraft.
 - `APPRISE_API_URL` – URL to your Apprise API server (defaults to the service defined in the Docker Compose file).
 - `APPRISE_URLS` – comma or newline separated list of Apprise target URLs (Discord, Gotify, SMTP, etc.).
+Leave blank when using a config key.
+- `APPRISE_CONFIG_KEY` – optional Apprise configuration key.
+When set, all notifications are delivered via this key instead of direct URLs.
 - `DATA_FILE` – path to the lowdb JSON file that stores sightings and cool down data.

 ## Running locally